-1) Q. A company's illustrated and currently payable scales are often based on a credited interest rate or factor that is based upon an earned investment return less a required spread.
+Q 3.1: A company's illustrated and currently payable scales often are based on a credited interest rate or factor that is based upon an earned investment return less a required spread.
 Since the earned investment return could vary during the year, it is common practice to vary the illustrated and currently payable scales more often than annually.
 Does this practice force a refiling of a new certification each time investment returns change?

-Section 4.1 Prescribed Statement of Actuarial Opinion - The Model requires the illustration actuary to certify annually that the illustrated scale and the disciplined current scale are in compliance both with the requirements as set forth in the Model and with the requirements set forth in this ASOP.
-Certifications should also be made for newly introduced forms before a new policy form is illustrated....
+Section 4.1 Certification-The Model requires the illustration actuary to certify annually that the illustrated scale and the disciplined current scale are in compliance both with the requirements as set forth in the Model and with the requirements set forth in this ASOP.
+Certifications should also be made for newly introduced forms before a new policy form is illustrated. ...